Vandivier/research-dissertation-case-for-alt-ed/fall-cover-letter.md

 * These books were read this semester.

+I also began collecting information on specific educational alternatives to the most frequently enrolled undergraduate degrees.
+This information will help calculate comparative private return to non-traditional education.

 ## Attitudinal Survey Update

 In addition to reading the literature, I collected additional samples for an attitudinal survey on alternative credentials.
 Because this resulted in a panel where t = 2, most findings are still insignificant.
 More samples will be collected over time.
 Basic analysis in STATA is stored at the below URL: